 There is no application for children in the COVID-19 vaccine calendar of the Ministry of Health.
 Vaccination applications worldwide are made only to young people and adults over the age of 16.

-Do You Have To Follow Social Distancing Rules After Getting The COVID-19 Vaccine?
+Do You Have to Follow Social Distancing Rules After Could the COVID-19 Vaccine?

 Attention should be paid to hygiene and distance rules.
-At the same time, the use of masks after vaccination is an extremely critical measure to minimize the risk of contamination.
+At the same time, the use of masks after vaccination is an extremely critical measure to minimize the risk of contamination or contamination.